jovami/isep-lapr4/docs/us_1002/README.md

 ## Business rules

-Course is created in close state
+- Course is created in **close** state

-The manager provides the minimal requirements to create a course:
+- The manager provides the minimal requirements to create a course:
- - course code (unique)
+    + title & code (unique)
- - course name
- - description
+    + description
- - start date
- - end date
+    + start & end date
+    + capacity (minimum & maximum)

-The start and end date date
+- The start and end date date
-    - start date before end date
+    + start date before end date
-    - neither are related to the past
+    + neither are related to the past

-It is also possible to set minimum and maximum capacity of the course:
+- Course capacity:
-    - minimum capacity must be lower than maximum
+    + minimum capacity must be lower than maximum

 # Design